Frequently Asked Questions

 A. No. Please only submit the information and documents specifically requested in the RFP.
 Takeda will contact applicant organizations if clarification and/or additional materials are needed.

-A. If your submitted application is eligible for shortlisting for our Employee Vote, Takeda will ask the Primary Signatory that you name when registering in our system to sign a consent letter (Appendix D of the RFP document) ensuring no known conflict of interest.
+A: If your submitted application is eligible for shortlisting for our Employee Vote, Takeda will ask the Primary Signatory that you name when registering in our system to sign a consent letter (see the RFP document) ensuring no known conflict of interest.
 Takeda may ask for more information or clarification before or after this process on potential conflicts of interest should questions arise.

 A: All applicants are required to submit proposals via our Digital CSR Donation Management System.
-Details on how to submit an application can be found on the RFP document.
+Interested applicants should register on Takeda’s Digital CSR Donation Management System to receive news and updates about the Request for Proposal (RFP).
+Details on how to submit an application can be found in the RFP document located in the Apply for Funding page.

-A: Yes, Takeda only accepts proposals in English, unless stated otherwise in the RFP.
+A: Yes, Takeda only accepts proposals in English.

 A: Applicants are encouraged to propose projects across all geographies unless stated otherwise in the annual RFP.